Wondering where to stay in Milos during your next holiday?

-After spending one month roaming around this incredible island, we found the best villages, beach towns, and port towns to stay in.
+We spent a month living on the incredible island of Milos, Greece, and found the best villages, beach towns, and port towns to stay in.

-Where To Stay In Milos: 7 Best Locations
+Where To Stay In Milos 2024: Best Locations & Hotels

 In this guide, we lay out the 7 best locations to stay on Milos.
 Using the info in this post, you’ll be able to book your trip to this Greek island without confusion or hesitation.